Refuhr/2dsxlusbc/README.md

 # PCB

 By measuring the pads of the old charging port, I was able to design a [custom footprint](https://easyeda.com/component/d013406ddfa94d40b684a1f854966128) for the charging port of the 2ds xl in easyeda.
 The PCB with the USB Type C port is held down with solder at the original pads.
 It seems to be quite strong, but superglue wouldn't hurt to help with the rigidity of the port.
+Feel free to make changes to the design, design files can be found [here](https://github.com/Refuhr/2dsxlusbc/tree/main/design%20files).

 Top layer:
 ![Top layer](https://github.com/Refuhr/2dsxlusbc/blob/main/images/top.png)
 Bottom layer: